 The back of the Frame 2018 is very similar to most 2018 premium Samsung TVs.
 There are two panels that have to be removed to attach either the included 'No-Gap' wall mount or a standard VESA mount.
 The vents for heat dissipation are around the edges of the TV, this is to ensure they don't get blocked when wall-mounted.

-The Samsung LS03 does not have a local dimming feature.
+The Frame 2018 doesn't have a local dimming feature.
 The above video is provided for reference only.

 If you find HDR content too dim, see our recommendations here.